International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 • Housing

-Many countries struggle to provide sufficient access to affordable and decent housing for older persons.
-Access to housing that is maintained and appropriately modified for the needs of older persons is especially crucial to maintaining individual health, mobility, and societal participation among older adults.
-Choice in housing is also an important consideration, in that providing older persons a choice in where and how they live can result in positive health and well-being outcomes as well as greater autonomy.
+Many countries struggle to provide sufficient access to, affordability of, and quality of housing for older persons, which can lead to homelessness.
+Choice in housing is also an important consideration, in that providing older persons a choice in where and how they live can result in positive health and well-being outcomes and a sense of autonomy.

 • Support for Informal Caregivers